Early in my journey of learning about money, I noticed a very odd disconnect.

 The English writer Samuel Johnson once said, “People need to be reminded more often than they need to be instructed.”

-Oh we need instruction, but all the instruction in the world won’t do us any good if we’re not clear about who we are and what really matters.
+Oh we need instruction, but all the instruction in the world won’t do us any good if we’re not clear about who we are and what we were designed to be about.

 Our culture would have us believe we’re consumers.
 It sounds harmless enough, right?
 But have you ever looked up the definition?
-To consume means to use up, devour, spend wastefully.
+To consume literally means to use up, devour, or spend wastefully.

 How’s that working out for us?